 One common problem that frequently gets overlooked is the issue of Invalid Traffic (IVT)

-Traditionally, businesses have not factored the potential of IVT into their overall objectives and goals, and so it is often swept under the rug by many departments as “someone else’s problem.”
-However, the choice to ignore Invalid Traffic can lead to the perpetuating of misinformation and cause decisions to be made based on incorrect data.
+Traditionally, businesses have not factored the potential of Invalid Traffic (IVT) into their overall objectives and goals, and so it is often swept under the rug by many departments as “someone else’s problem.”
+However, the choice to ignore Invalid Traffic can lead to the perpetuation of misinformation and cause decisions to be made based on incorrect data.
 Many times, businesses spend an abundance of time and resources trying to get to the bottom of why certain initiatives aren’t working, when in reality their information could be skewed or inaccurate due to invalid visitors arriving on their site.
-No matter what challenge is stumping your organization — from marketing, to business development, to business intelligence and analytics — IVT could be affecting it and should be analyzed before spending valuable resources on other more time consuming measures.
+No matter what challenge is stumping your organization — from marketing to business development, to business intelligence and analytics — IVT could be affecting it and should be analyzed before spending valuable resources on other more time-consuming measures.

 So let’s dive deeper into what IVT is and where it comes from